-If you are a student who has borrowed Federal Direct Loan funding during your educational career, federal regulations require that you complete Exit Counseling upon completion of a program of study (graduation) or if you have ceased enrollment at the College (transfer out of the college or withdraw from the College).
+If you are a student who has borrowed Federal Stafford or Direct Loan funding during your educational career, federal regulations require that you complete Exit Counseling upon completion of a program of study (graduation) or if you have ceased enrollment at the College (transfer out of the college or withdrawal from the College).

 This requirement can be satisfied by visiting the National Student Loan Data System (NSLDS) website at www.NSLDS.ed.gov and by clicking the “Exit Counseling” link.
 You will need your social security number, date of birth and FAFSA Personal Identification number (PIN) to log in.

 The Exit Counseling session consists of the following sections:

 - Getting Started - Types of Federal Student Loans, Loan Terminology

 - Repaying Your Loan - Loan Summary Information (NSLDS), Interest Rates & Payment of Interest, Entering Repayment, Repayment Incentives, Repayment Plans, Making Payments

 - Having Trouble Making Payments - Deferments, Forbearances, Delinquency and Default, Loan Consolidation